andykee/lentil/docs/user_guide/optical_systems.rst

 .. plot:: _img/python/segmask.py
     :scale: 50

-This modification is not necessary to achieve physically correct propagations, but can greatly improve performance.
+This modification is not necessary to achieve accurate propagations, but can greatly improve performance.
 For additional details, see :ref:`user_guide.diffraction.segmented`.